 The Loowatt is a waterless toilet system that transforms human waste into biofuel.
 The composting toilet is molded from 90% horse dung and features a biodegradable lining that stores excrement in a sealed, odor-free container.
 Once the toilet is full, the user takes the package of poo to an outdoor biodigester, which in exchange, provides a free source of biofuel for cooking.
 Designed by Virginia Gardiner, the Loowatt received an honorable mention from the AIGA Design Challenge and was a finalist in the Buckminster Fuller Challenge.

 The Caltech Toilet is a solar-powered, self-cleaning toilet that converts urine and waste into hydrogen and fertilizer.
 The toilet features a solar panel that powers an electrochemical reactor, which in turn, breaks down waste into sanitized solids and hydrogen that can be stored in fuel cells to power the reactor on cloudy days.
 A pump sends treated water to a reservoir on the top of the toilet, where it can be used for irrigation or other purposes.
 The toilet was developed by the California Institute of Technology, with Michael Hoffman as the team leader and won the $100,000 first prize at the Gates Foundation Reinvent the Toilet Challenge last year.
-This toilet does however come with a hefty price tag of $2,200/unit!
+This toilet comes with a hefty price tag of $2,200/unit though!

 The Toronto Toilet